nubnub4455/good-terraria-guide/README.md

-# good-terraria-guide
+# prob-a-pastebin
-A good Terraria guide in a cool html file.
-Download it if you really want to.
-Did I mention it's a cool html file?
+This might be a pastebin for random misc things I make.